Dr. James Carswell

 Chief Executive Officer

 Mr. Fernandes’ technical, business and entrepreneurial skills are being utilized by RSS to help it develop and commercialize products and services the company has spent years in research and development.
 Mr. Fernandes believes that game changing products and services can be developed for applications in aerospace, automotive, marine, defense, environment, and science.
+Since joining the company in late 2016, the company has been transformed into a commercial supplier of COTs products with product revenue growth over 700% while also maintaining R&D efforts to expand product offerings.

 Dr. Yi Chao